spcjjp/asic-design-class/Task2/README.md

-## step2: compile the code using riscv gcc and get output using spike
+## step2: To check if we are getting same output with riscv compiler

 run the following code